CASP Certification: Overview and Career Path

 Certified Cloud Security Professional (CCSP)

 The CCSP is the premier cloud security certification.
 Co-developed with Cloud Security Alliance (CSA), it is one of the hottest certifications on the market today.
 The CCSP recognizes IT and information security leaders who have the knowledge and competency to apply best practices to cloud security architecture, design, operations and service orchestration.
-It shows that one is on the forefront of cloud security.
+It shows that one is at the forefront of cloud security.
 This certification is ideal for experienced, high-achieving IT and information security professionals who work in and/or consult about cloud platforms.

 Certified Secure Software Lifecycle Professional (CSSLP)

 The overall choice of certification to pursue depends on the preference of the candidate and the ability of the market to accommodate holders of a specific certification.
-Make sure you have an idea of where you’d like to your career to be in the years to come before embarking on a high-level certification study.
+Make sure you have an idea of where you’d like your career to be in the years to come before embarking on a high-level certification study.

 Currently, jobs in the cybersecurity field have gone up by 80% more over the past three years than any other job related to information technology, promising exciting opportunities for certified professionals not only now but also in the years to come.